MerginMaps/docs/src/manage/dashboard/index.md

 Click on a file to see when it was modified, its size, to download or delete it.
 ![Detail of a file in Mergin Maps project](./mergin-maps-dashboard-file-detail.jpg "Detail of a file in Mergin Maps project")

-### Webmap
+### Map overviews
-The **Webmap** feature is available for [Team subscription](https://merginmaps.com/pricing).
+The **Map overviews** feature is available for [Team subscription](https://merginmaps.com/pricing).
+It displays your <MainPlatformName /> project directly on the <DashboardShortLink /> without the need to open QGIS or the <MobileAppNameShort />.

-It displays your <MainPlatformName /> project directly in the <DashboardShortLink />.
-Here, you can see your spatial data without the need to open QGIS or the <MobileAppNameShort />.
+More details about this functionality can be found in the [Map overview](../webmap/) section.

 ![Mergin Maps webmap displays the project content](./mergin-maps-web-map.jpg "Mergin Maps webmap displays the project content")